jaredjgebel/ux-portfolio/src/journal/ux-as-an-independent-study.md

 #### _The Elements of User Experience<span>:</span> User-Centered Design for the Web and Beyond,_ Jesse James Garrett

 This is the third text that is almost universally recommended for UX beginners.
-Garrett breaks down UX into five “planes” that describe UX as a process and a product artifact.
-I found his ideas about breaking products into functionality and content particularly interesting.
-His description of navigation design is particularly interesting, and it's an area of the field that is perhaps still under-explored.
+Garrett breaks UX into five “planes” that describe UX as a process and a product artifact.
+The book shifted my thinking around how both functionality _and_ content need to be considered in many areas of UX design.
+His description of navigation design is particularly interesting, and it's a crucial area of the field that I personally don't seem to see a ton of material about.

 #### _The User Experience Team of One<span>:</span> A Research and Design Survival Guide_, Leah Buley

 Buley describes the challenges of integrating UX into product teams that are still building their [UX maturity](https://www.nngroup.com/articles/ux-maturity-model/).
-She emphasizes how collaboration is key to getting organizational buy-in.
-After reading, I started thinking more about the ways UX requires relationship-building.
-She also includes a list of deliverables that pare down time-intensive practices without greatly diluting their efficacy.
+She explains how bringing stakeholders into the process of creating deliverables can improve organizational buy-in.
+After reading, I started thinking more about the many ways in which UX requires relationship building.
+She also includes a list of deliverables that pare down time-intensive practices without undermining their efficacy.
 It's well worth the read, even if you're not the only UX practitioner in an organization.

 #### _Letting Go of the Words<span>:</span> Writing Web Content That Works_, Janice (Ginny) Reddish